qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 and click on run.

-The result layer will be added to the table of contents and its points will be displayed in the map canvas:
+The result layer will be added to the table of contents and its points will be displayed on the map canvas:

 .. image:: img/r_intro/r_intro_10.png